SQream/sqream_docs/configuration_guides/current_configuration_method.rst

 The lowest level is Regular, which means that modifying values of Regular flags affects only your current session, restoring them to their default setting when the session ends.
 This is known as **session-based configuration**.
 Some examples of Regular flags includes **setting your bin size** and **setting CUDA memory**.

-**Comment** - *Make link to relevant section below.*
+For more information on session-based configuration, see :ref:`Session-Based Configuration<session_based_configuration>`.

 The second level is Worker, which lets you configure individual workers.
 Modifying Worker values is **persistent**, meaning that any configurations you set are retained after shutting down your system.
-This is known as **Worker-based configuration**.
+This is known as **worker-based configuration**.
 Some examples of Worker flags includes **setting total device memory usage** and **setting metadata server connection port**.

-**Comment** - *Make link to relevant section below.*
+For more information on worker-based configuration, see :ref:`Worker-Based Configuration<worker_based_configuration>`.

 The third level is Cluster, which lets you set configurations across all workers in a given cluster, and are also persistent.
 Configurations set at the Cluster level take the highest priority and override settings made on the Regular and Worker level **Comment** - *Confirm*.
-This is known as **Cluster-based configuration**.
+This is known as **cluster-based configuration**.
 Note that Cluster-based configuration lets you modify Cluster *and* Regular flag types.
 An example of a Cluster flag is **persisting your cache directory.**

-**Comment** - *Make link to relevant section below.*
+For more information on cluster-based configuration, see :ref:`Cluster-Based Configuration<cluster_based_configuration>`.

 The following table describes the flag types used to categorize the available configuration parameters: